curiousTauseef/employee-api/README.md

 ## Further Improvements

-If I had more time or in a production environment, I either save the API response to a database or cache it, and setup a cron job to update the database or cache regularly.
+If I had more time to improve this application or in a production environment, I would save the API response to a database or cache it.
+Then I would setup a cron job to update the database or cache regularly.
+Depending on the API implementation it may alternatively be possible to setup a continuous integration task, for example a webhook to trigger the backend server to automatically fetch and save the data when the employee records change.

 Then when a user visits the website the saved/cached data would be served rather than requesting the data again from the API each time.

-I would also move the pagination to the backend as requesting all items (1000) is not necessary.
-This can be handled by passing query params so the server only returns a subset of the data.
+With the data saved/cached, I would also move the pagination to the backend as requesting all items (1000) is not necessary.
+This can be handled by passing query params so the server only returns a subset of the data to be rendered.